centro/transis/README.md

 Finally we can see that by calling `undoChanges` on the invoice, we also undo any changes on its owned line items

-In addition to tracking attribute changes, Basis will also track changes made to `hasMany` associations.
+In addition to tracking attribute changes, Transis will also track changes made to `hasMany` associations.
 So adding or removing an object from a `hasMany` array can also be undone:

 ```javascript